 The Problem: Win+H Disabled on Corporate Laptops

-Many corporate and enterprise Windows laptops have the built-in voice typing feature (Win+H) disabled by IT policies and group restrictions.
-When you try to use it, you'll see this frustrating message:
+> Many corporate and enterprise Windows laptops have the built-in voice typing feature (Win+H) disabled by IT policies and group restrictions.
+This is a widespread issue affecting millions of Windows users in enterprise environments.

 "Voice typing is not available - Speech service are managed by your organization"